China's SPIC buys Mexican renewable power firm Zuma Energia

 CPIH in September signed a memorandum of understanding (MoU) with Norwegian energy firm Equinor to cooperate in offshore wind development in China and Europe.

-(Reporting by Muyu Xu in Beijing and Florence Tan in Singapore; Editing by Toby Chopra and Barbara Lewis)
+(Reporting by Muyu Xu in Beijing and Florence Tan in Singapore; Editing by Barbara Lewis and David Evans)

 ((muyu.xu@thomsonreuters.com; +86 10 56692117;))